-The good news is that people who abuse can change but almost always need some help to achieve it, especially where abuse has been a pattern of behaviour for some time.
+The good news is that people who abuse can change.
+However they almost always need some help to do so, especially where abuse has been a pattern of behaviour for some time.

 Cheshire East now has a voluntary programme for people who want to stop their abuse.
 It is called LIFELINE.

 The main aim of Lifeline is to increase the safety of partners and children and to prevent future harm in any new relationship.
 It offers attendees the knowledge, confidence and skills to accept responsibility for their behaviour, stop acting in an abusive way and have more positive and productive personal relationships.
 Any current partners and their children are also helped through the Programme.

 If you want to discuss a referral for yourself or someone you know or work with, please call Cheshire Without Abuse on 01270 250390.
 If you are ready to make a referral use the The Lifeline Referral Form (MS Word, 241KB).
 Follow the instructions for safe emailing at the end of the form.

 People who abuse and those who want to help them can get advice and support from Respect Phoneline:

 The Respect Phoneline is funded by the Home Office, the Scottish Government and the Northern Ireland Office.